AdamGiergun/adasss/README.md

 ```
 But if it regards Android Studio crash, while trying to run emulator, first try to uninstall and install emulator again.

-Also, if you haven't seen it yet, take a look at the [the official Gentoo Wiki article on Android Studio](https://wiki.gentoo.org/wiki/Android_studio)
+Also, if you haven't seen it yet, take a look at the [official Gentoo Wiki article on Android Studio](https://wiki.gentoo.org/wiki/Android_studio)

 If you want to support my work in any way you could at least write "Hello" here: [Welcome topic](https://github.com/AdamGiergun/adasss/discussions/1)